jbhannah/jbhannah.net-jekyll/_posts/2013-01-16-jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.md

 {% gist 4551206 Rakefile %}

+When Heroku builds the application slug, it installs gems into the `vendor` directory.
+This can cause some strange results, most commonly [Jekyll test posts showing up as published][].
+The fix is, simply, to [exclude the `vendor` directory in your _config.yml][].
+As a good general practice, make sure to build your site locally before deploying it to make sure no files are being included in the `_site` directory that you don't want there (READMEs, server configuration files, &c.), but this is a quirk of the Heroku environment that in most cases won't happen locally and needs to be accounted for.

 ## Serving from Rack

 Once they've been compiled by Heroku, the static files are served up by